TAFE Course Fees |

 The tuition fees that must be paid by an international student are outlined in the Letter of Offer which a student signs in acceptance of their offer.
 This is completed as part of the Department of Home Affairs student visa application process.
 Please note that TIWA does not accept liability for any fees paid to an agent or other third party in relation to an application for enrolment.

 Tuition fees are payable in advance to TIWA each semester of your enrolment.
-Tuition fees do not include text books or course materials, and start at approximately $6,120 AUD per semester (2019 Fees Schedule).
-Tuition fees are reviewed annually and updated on 1 August each year in
+Tuition fees do not include text books or course materials, and start at approximately $6,240 AUD per semester (2020 Fees Schedule).
+Tuition fees are reviewed annually and updated in August each year in

-TIWA’s current fee schedule.
+TIWA’s fee schedule.
 You will be required to pay the updated fees as they are introduced.

 TAFE Course Fees